SMAC-Group/smac-group.github.io/computing/_posts/2016-02-01-gmwm-simulation.markdown

 Replicating the Simulation Values
 =================================

 On page 172 of Section V-C, the authors of the paper provide a very brief description of the simulation run.
 In this particular case, they emphasis that the parameters used within the simulation are that of $z$-gyroscope of the BMX0555 MEMS IMU listed in Table II on page 171.
 However, the simulation results presented in boxplot form in Figure 11 on page 173, indicate that these values could not be selected.
-Hence, we tried to match the "ground" truth values with ones closest to them as given by the varying BMX0555 parameters listed in Table IV.
+Hence, we asked the authors to provide the values for the simulation.
+Thus, the values listed next are not found on the table.
+We appreciate the authors taking out time to respond to our request.

-That is, we assume the authors are using:
+The values the authors used to conduct the simulation are:

--   $\tau _b = 537$ from $x$-gyro
+-   $\tau _b = 530.8$
--   $\sigma _b = 1.2\times 10^{-6}$ from $z$-gyro
+-   $\sigma _b = 1.148\times 10^{-6}$
--   $\sigma _{w} = 1.24\times 10^{-4}$ from $x$-gyro
+-   $\sigma _{w} = 1.064\times 10^{-4}$

 Note: The $\sigma$ values listed are the standard deviations and not the variances.
-Also, the value for $\sigma _{w}$ is not accurate as the simulation lists a value closer to $1.08 \times 10^{-4}$, which would indicate that it is from the MPU6500 $y$-gyroscope instead of the BMX0555.

 From the simulation, the authors state that the signal lasts for 12 hours.
 The frequency is not clearly stated, however, previous sections of the paper use 400 Hz.
 Thus, we have $freq = 400$.
 With this in hand, the signal length of the synthetic data is given from: $400 \times 60 \times 60 \times 12 = 17,280,000$.